Charleston Sonatina Festival

 Composition judges will assign the student’s piece in to one of three composition divisions:

-The highest scoring piece in each division will win a $50 cash prize, and will be showcased during the Rush Hour Concert on November 22, 2019.
+The highest scoring piece in each division will win a $50 cash prize, and will be recorded for the Winner’s Performance.
 Composers may perform their piece themselves, or invite someone to; otherwise, one of the piano faculty at the Charleston Academy of Music will premiere it.